Microlearning Content Development Rooted in Instructional Design — 5 Tips to Ace it!

 Of the many benefits microlearning offers, its ability to deliver effective training in tiny modules, focusing only on the need-to-know content, is by far the most important.
 But how is it that microlearning with such small training resources is so effective in training employees?

-The answer lies in how microlearning assets are developed based on sound instructional design principles.
+The answer lies in microlearning content development based on sound instructional design principles.
 Oh yes, instructional design principles ensure your microlearning courses continue to deliver excellent training to your employees.
-Interested?
-Go ahead, read this blog on the role of instructional design in microlearning.

 Why the ‘Micro’ in Learning – Form Follows Function